 – if dualUL is supported, simultaneous uplink transmission on the two NR UL bands from the band pair for which dualUL is declared in the band combination shall be supported according to the scheduling commands, and the corresponding requirements for SUL band configuration with inter-band CA and with uplink CA between the two uplink bands apply.

-For SUL band configuration with inter-band CA, band pair(s) of two non-SUL bands with switchedUL or dualUL by the parameter [uplinkTxSwitchingOption] is supported, and any other band pair(s) including SUL with switchedUL is supported, in release 18.
+For SUL band configuration with inter-band CA, band pair(s) of two non-SUL bands with switchedUL or dualUL by the parameter uplinkTxSwitchingOption is supported, and any other band pair(s) including SUL with switchedUL is supported, in release 18.